vlasky/pdf-reader-mcp/memory-bank/progress.md

 ## 3. Current Status

-Implementation of core PDF reading tools (with URL support) is complete.
+Consolidation of PDF tools into `read_pdf` is complete.
 Documentation updated.
 Ready for final build and testing.

 ## 4. Known Issues/Risks